Skip to content

 is fine when LIST is passed in fully instantiated; it is not a generator of lists that avoid 5.

-For constraint-based "not equal" on partially-instantiated terms, use dif/2 from the constraints module (see the constraints guide).
+For constraint-based "not equal" on partially-instantiated terms, use dif/2 (is not) from the constraints module (see the constraints guide).

 Testing your code